MelissaMMDP/web-brownie/README.md

 - `karma start`

-    Watch for file changes and re-run tests on each change
+    Watches for file changes and re-run tests on each change